callahanchris/callahanchris.github.io/source/_posts/2014-07-17-five-useful-ruby-array-methods.markdown

 #=> [[1], 2]
 ```

-I'm not sure how useful this is, as I have only used `flatten` without an argument in practice.
+I'm not sure how useful passing in an argument is, as I have only used `flatten` without an argument in practice.

 ### Closing Thoughts

-Arrays are an interesting Ruby class with plentiful builtin methods.
+Arrays are an interesting Ruby class with a surprising amount of useful builtin methods.
 Read the Ruby documentation for more info and more unique methods to play around with.

 * [Ruby Doc - Array](http://www.ruby-doc.org/core-2.1.2/Array.html)